 Free – children under four years

-Payment for Dubrovnik Cable Car tickets can be made by Kuna or credit card only, no foreign currencies are accepted at the cable car station, so change your money before you get there, to make life easier.
+Payment for Dubrovnik Cable Car tickets can be made by euro or credit card only.
+No foreign currencies are accepted at the cable car station, so change your money before you get there to make life easier.